ExoticCandyC/arch_fluxbox/README.md

 add pamac to pacman ignored list -> aur_pamac_install.sh

-xterm keeps opening with pink color. fix that one as well.

 add conky and my own conky setup to the build

+#DONE# xterm keeps opening with pink color. fix that one as well.

-Add discord to the installer and gnome-pie. #added to the installer
+#DONE# Add discord to the installer and gnome-pie.

 #DONE# There is a refference to ec user in fluxbox startup script. fix it.